IDSIA/sacred/docs/collected_information.rst

             ex.log_scalar("training.diff", value * 2)

-Currently, the information is collected only by the :ref:`mongo_observer`.
-Metrics are stored in the ``metrics`` collection of MongoDB and are identified by their name (e.g. "training.loss") and the experiment run id they belong to.
+Currently, the information is collected only by two observers: the :ref:`mongo_observer` and the :ref:`file_observer`.
+For the Mongo Observer, metrics are stored in the ``metrics`` collection of MongoDB and are identified by their name (e.g. "training.loss") and the experiment run id they belong to.
+For the :ref:`file_observer`, metrics are stored in the file ``metrics.json`` in the run id's directory and are organized by metric name (e.g. "training.loss").

 Metrics Records